osmlab/learnoverpass/CONTRIB.md

   - `code` is the initial boiler plate code that shows up in the exercise code editor.
   - `instructions` is the styled, step-by-step instructions for the exercise viewable in the sidebar.
   - `hint` is what appears whenever a wrong answer is submitted.
-  - `answer` this is the resulting overpass data query that should appear if the correct query is submitted.
+  - `answer` this is the answer query whose result data is matched with the user input

 # Contributing to site functionality